 You know the phrase, “In it for the long haul”?
-Diesels fit that description to a T, and they have to.
-On long drives and in all kinds of conditions, they’re expected to perform well, and Hot Shot’s Secret made that mission even more apparent when we installed one of their Frantz oil filtration systems, designed with long range and reliability in mind.
+Diesel trucks fit that description to a T, and they have to.
+On long drives and in all kinds of conditions, they’re expected to perform well, and Hot Shot’s Secret made that mission even more apparent when we installed one of their Frantz oil filtration systems, designed with long-range and reliability in mind.

-Recently, it came time to bring in our 2018 Chevrolet 2500HD in for an oil change.
+Recently, it came time to bring our 2018 Chevrolet 2500HD in for an oil change.
 Quickly, we realized we had a unique opportunity on our hands.
-You might recall that we installed a Frantz oil filtration system on this truck and poured in Blue Diamond PAO oil, which is a full synthetic oil that’s touted as some of the longest-lasting in the market.
+You might recall that we installed a Frantz oil filtration system on this truck and poured in Blue Diamond PAO oil, which is a fully synthetic oil that’s touted as some of the longest-lasting on the market.

-“Blue Diamond is made from Group IV base oils, which are known as polyalphaolefins, or PAOs for short,” he continued.
+“Blue Diamond is made from Group IV base oils, which are known as polyalphaolefins, or PAOs for short,” he continues.
 “Compared to Group I, II, and III base oils, PAOs possess superior characteristics concerning oxidation, volatility, and shear.
-They are pure, true synthetics, and are well-suited to dealing with extreme temperature changes, both hot and cold.”
+They are pure, true synthetics, and are well-suited to dealing with extreme temperature changes when both hot and cold.”

 Starting Point: Replacing The Oil And Putting On Miles

 Changing the oil on the truck was pretty straightforward.
 Underneath, we removed the drain plug and let the oil pour out for several minutes.
 Once it appeared to be trickling, we went ahead and removed the stock and Frantz filters.
-We replaced these with their respective filter elements, filled the truck up with Blue Diamond 15W40 oil, and turned the truck back on.
+We replaced these with their respective filter elements, filled the truck up with Blue Diamond 15W40 oil, and started the truck.

 This part of the journey is just the starting point.
 As of now, the truck is putting on miles as the owner goes about his daily routine.
 We’ll provide another update once the truck reaches 5,000 miles, where we’ll do another oil analysis test.
-This will give us a clear picture on how the oil is doing.
-These tests provide for a wide amount of data, showcasing things like Total Base Number, which measures alkaline concentration between the acidic runoff of combustion against the basic properties of oil.
-Put simply, the higher the TBN, the better off the oil is.
+This will give us a clear picture of how the oil is doing.
+These tests provide a wide amount of data, showcasing things like Total Base Number, which measures alkaline concentration between the acidic runoff of combustion against the basic properties of the oil.
+Put simply, the higher the TBN, the better the oil.

 As far as predictions go, Darnell offered some interesting thoughts.
-“The Total Base Number [TBN] will decrease, but it will be hard to guess,” he said.
-“Heavy pulling, racing, or spirited driving lower the TBN faster than just cruising.
-Probably the most compelling part of the story is that the viscosity will drop very little, and it will still be in grade, since it’s a PAO.”
+“The Total Base Number [TBN] will decrease, but it will be hard to guess,” he says.
+“Heavy pulling, racing, or spirited driving lowers the TBN faster than just cruising.
+Probably the most compelling part of the story is that the viscosity will drop very little, and it will still be in grade since it’s a PAO.”